INNOVATION AND THE SCIENCE OF HAIR

 *In-vitro test on the key ingredient.

-NATURAL PFAFFIA EXTRACT (REGISTERED PATENT*)
+NATURAL PFAFFIA EXTRACT

 Native to the Amazon, Pfaffia, also known as Brazilian Ginseng, is undoubtedly the most well-known plant in traditional medicine.
 Thought to be an elixir of long life, Pfaffia strengthens the internal organs while calming the nervous system and suppressing anxiety.
 It brings vitality, dynamism and strength.

-René Furterer uses the remarkable properties of natural Pfaffia extract, combined with a scalp massage, to stimulate the microcirculation the hair bulb.
+René Furterer uses the remarkable properties of natural Pfaffia extract*, combined with a scalp massage, to stimulate the microcirculation of the hair bulb.
 Hair thus receives the nutrients and energy it needs for optimal growth.

 René Furterer uses Hydrolyzed Curbicia extract to reduce excess sebum, since this excess sebum suffocates the hair.
 The hair bulb is now free to grow.**

-ATP: ACTIVE INGREDIENT INNOVATION
+ATP: KEY INGREDIENT INNOVATION

 ATP, or Adenosine TriPhosphate, is an active ingredient that is produced naturally by the body.
 It is an essential source of energy because it is the only fuel that the cells can use directly.
 Researchers at René Furterer have discovered the incredible effects of ATP on the cells in the hair follicle.